samus-io/tablab-steps/steps/f0MqiDyWAN7gFMB6Sjaukoiul92fQ0fEOHm/en/README.md

 ### Authentication errors

 * Instead of revealing whether a username or password is incorrect, provide a generic error message.
-* Instead of a specific error message like `The username doesn’t exist.`, use a generic error message like `We couldn't match your credentials to a valid account.`
+* Instead of a specific error message like `The username doesn’t exis.`, use a generic error message like `We couldn't match your credentials to a valid account`.

 ### Authorization errors

 * Do not disclose specific authorization issues; instead, use a generic message.
-* Instead of a specific error message like `You do not have permission to access the admin panel.`, use a generic error message like `You are not authorized to perform this action.`
+* Instead of a specific error message like `You do not have permission to access the admin panel`, use a generic error message like `You are not authorized to perform this action`.

 ### Resource not found

 * Avoid revealing whether a resource exists or not, and use a generic response for missing resources.
-* Instead of a specific error message like `Product ID 123 not found.`, use a generic error message like `The requested resource could not be found.`
+* Instead of a specific error message like `Product ID 123 not found`, use a generic error message like `The requested resource could not be found`.

 ### Database errors

 * Prevent exposing database structures or SQL errors by providing a general error message.
-* Instead of a specific error message like `SQL Error: syntax error at or near 'DROP TABLE products'.`, use a generic error message like `An error occurred while processing your request.
-Please try again later.`
+* Instead of a specific error message like `SQL Error: syntax error at or near 'DROP TABLE products'`, use a generic error message like `An error occurred while processing your request.
+Please try again later`.

 ### Validation errors

 * Provide a general response for validation failures without revealing which field caused the error.
-* Instead of a specific error message like `The email address is invalid.`, use a generic error message like `There was a problem with the input provided.`
+* Instead of showing a technical error like `Input does not match pattern [a-z]{1,15}`, provide a clear and user-friendly message like `Username must be alphanumeric and between 1 to 15 characters long`.

 ### File upload errors

 * Avoid disclosing details about file paths or server configurations when an error occurs during file upload.
-* Instead of a specific error message like `File upload failed: /var/www/uploads/tmp/file.txt not found.`, use a generic error message like `File upload failed.
-Please try again.`
+* Instead of a specific error message like `File upload failed: /var/www/uploads/tmp/file.txt not found`, use a generic error message like `File upload failed.
+Please try again`.

 ### Server errors

 * Do not reveal internal server issues or stack traces to the user.
-* Instead of a specific error message like `NullPointerException at line 45 in Main.java.`, use a generic error message like `An unexpected error occurred.
-Please try again later.`
+* Instead of a specific error message like `NullPointerException at line 45 in Main.java`, use a generic error message like `An unexpected error occurred.
+Please try again later`.

 ### Rate limiting

 * Provide a general message when rate limiting is applied, without revealing specific thresholds or limits.
-* Instead of a specific error message like `You have exceeded the rate limit of 100 requests per minute.`, use a generic error message like `Too many requests.
-Please try again later.`
+* Instead of a specific error message like `You have exceeded the rate limit of 100 requests per minute`, use a generic error message like `Too many requests.
+Please try again later`.

 ### Form submission errors

 * Generalize error messages for form submissions to avoid revealing which field caused the issue.
-* Instead of a specific error message like `The 'age' field must be a number.`, use a generic error message like `There was an error with your submission.
-Please check your input and try again.`
+* Instead of a specific error message like `The 'age' field must be a number`, use a generic error message like `There was an error with your submission.
+Please check your input and try again`.

 ### Payment errors

 * Provide a generic message for payment processing errors to avoid revealing details about the failure.
-* Instead of a specific error message like `Payment failed due to insufficient funds.`, use a generic error message like `Payment could not be processed.
-Please check your payment details and try again.`
+* Instead of a specific error message like `Payment failed due to insufficient funds`, use a generic error message like `Payment could not be processed.
+Please check your payment details and try again`.

 ## Implement robust error handling